Alliance of blue states vows to meet Paris climate goals without Trump

-The governors of two dozen liberal states, described as the economic equivalent of “the third largest country in the world,” said Wednesday they are on track to meet their share of the Paris climate agreement despite President Trump’s decision to withdraw.
+The governors of two dozen liberal states, described as the economic equivalent of “the third-largest country in the world,” said Wednesday they are on track to meet their share of the Paris climate agreement despite President Trump’s decision to withdraw.

-Known as the U.S. Climate Alliance, the 14 governors released a report showing that their states will be able to reduce emissions by 24 to 29 percent below 2005 levels by 2025, which would “fulfill their contribution to the Paris Agreement targets.”
+Known as the U.S. Climate Alliance, the 14 governors released a report showing that their states will be able to reduce emissions by 24 percent to 29 percent below 2005 levels by 2025, which would “fulfill their contribution to the Paris Agreement targets.”

 “We’re doing something in the face of inaction, or as Gov. [Andrew] Cuomo said, denial,” said Gov. Jerry Brown, California Democrat, at a press conference in New York City.

-Even without Paris, the United States has led the world in reducing carbon dioxide emissions, thanks in large part to the transition from coal to natural gas, made possible by technological breakthroughs such as hydraulic fracturing.
+Even without Paris, the U.S. has led the world in reducing carbon dioxide emissions, thanks in large part to the transition from coal to natural gas, made possible by technological breakthroughs such as hydraulic fracturing.

-The governors didn’t mention fracking, which the Democrat Cuomo has banned in New York, crediting the anticipated decline instead to clean-energy initiatives such as cap-and-trade programs and incentives to buy electric cars and solar panels.
+The governors didn’t mention fracking, which Mr. Cuomo has banned in New York, crediting the anticipated decline instead to clean-energy initiatives such as cap-and-trade programs and incentives to buy electric cars and solar panels.

-“[W]e are controlling our own destiny, and there is nothing that Donald Trump can do to stop us in our states from advancing these policies,” said Gov. Jay Inslee, Washington Democrat.
+“We are controlling our own destiny, and there is nothing that Donald Trump can do to stop us in our states from advancing these policies,” said Gov. Jay Inslee of Washington.
 “He can’t stop our caps.
 He can’t stop our cap and trades.
 He can’t stop our incentives.”

-The governors launched the alliance June 1, the same day Mr. Trumpannounced he would pull out of the nonbinding accord, saying it would place the U.S. economy at a huge disadvantage in order to achieve a negligible reduction in global temperatures.
+The governors launched the alliance June 1, the same day Mr. Trump announced he would pull out of the nonbinding accord, saying it would place the U.S. economy at a huge disadvantage in order to achieve a negligible reduction in global temperatures.

 The alliance grew this week to 14 states — Puerto Rico is also a member — with the addition of Democratic Gov. Roy Cooper of North Carolina.

 The alliance has been billed as bipartisan, which is technically true, albeit just barely.
-The only GOP governor on the list is Charlie Baker of Massachusetts, recently described by the Atlantic as “the bluest Republican.”
+The only GOP governor on the list is Charlie Baker of Massachusetts, recently described by The Atlantic as “the bluest Republican.”

 Combined, the 14 states represent 41 percent of the U.S. gross domestic product, which would make them the third-largest economy in the world if they broke off and formed a separate nation — which the Democrats were quick to insist they aren’t planning to do.

-“If we were a country, and we’re not suggesting that, because there would be a constitutional problem, but if we were a country, we would be the third largest economy of any nation in the world,” Mr. Inslee said.
+“If we were a country — and we’re not suggesting that, because there would be a constitutional problem — but if we were a country, we would be the third-largest economy of any nation in the world,” Mr. Inslee said.
 “So this is a significant achievement.”

-Added Mr. Brown: “The number of states represent in economic terms the third largest entity in the world if we were to be one nation state — which we of course are not.”
+Added Mr. Brown: “The number of states represent in economic terms the third-largest entity in the world if we were to be one nation-state — which we of course are not.

 “But together, in aggregate, we are a political and economic force, and we will drive the change that will get us to the climate goals that we have to reach,” Mr. Brown said.

-The report issued Wednesday found that the 14 states had reduced emissions by 15 percent between 2005 and 2015, as opposed to a 10 percent decrease by other states, well before enacting any policies tied to the Paris Agreement.
+The report issued Wednesday found that the 14 states had reduced emissions by 15 percent between 2005 and 2015, as opposed to a 10 percent decrease by other states well before enacting any policies tied to the Paris agreement.

 Credit was given to the alliance states’ growing renewable energy portfolio, zero-emission vehicle fleet and energy efficiency initiatives, such as LEED-certified “green buildings.”